droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Акт I - В туманы/Arc C - Into the Valley.md

 >
 > When the five rounds have elapsed, Strahd says, "Impressive determination—if ultimately futile."
 He adds, "Now, let us see how you fare when the true game begins."
 >
-> Assuming his [[Strahd von Zarovich#The Mage|Mage]] form, Strahd casts ***telekinetic grasp*** each round to suspend the player in the air above him, and casts ***blindness/deafness*** as a reaction whenever the player makes a melee attack against him.
+> Assuming his [[Страд фон Зарович#The Mage|Mage]] form, Strahd casts ***telekinetic grasp*** each round to suspend the player in the air above him, and casts ***blindness/deafness*** as a reaction whenever the player makes a melee attack against him.
 The first time the player fails their saving throw against ***telekinetic grasp***, he says, "Escape if you can."
 He then adds, in a lower tone: "But should you find yourself lacking, a simple plea for mercy will release you from your plight."
 >
 > The first time the player succeeds their saving throw against ***telekinetic grasp***, Strahd applauds their tenacity, then asks whether they shall choose to continue to fight.
 (If they do, he continues to fight using his full Mage statblock.)
 >